richek/mrDatabase/README.md

 ### HTTP and HTTPS

-By default, the download package is configured to use HTTP.
+By default, the download package is configured to use HTTPS.
+The Cert directory contains test/demo certificates for HTTPS, but the root certificate being self-signed may cause problems with browser clients.
+At the top of server.js is an options object containing "secure: true".
+Change "true" to "false" to switch to HTTP.
 This enables testing and demonstration without requiring SSL certificates for browser clients.
-At the top of server.js is an options object containing "secure: false".
-Change "false" to "true" to switch to HTTPS.
-The Cert directory contains test/demo certificates for HTTPS, but the root certificate being self-signed may cause problems with browsers.

-__Note:__ The admin client always uses HTTPS for security purposes.
+You can start the server with a single optional command line argument, "open" or "secure", to force "options.secure: false" or "options.secure: true", respectively.
+Otherwise, the server starts with its default, "options.secure: true".

 As configured, the server uses port 8888 for HTTP, and port 8889 for HTTPS.
 When running in secure mode, browsers addressing the HTTP port will automatically be redirected to the HTTPS port.
 The admin client always uses the HTTPS port.

-The options object at the top of server.js configures the ports for HTTP and HTTPS.
+The options object at the top of server.js configures the default secure mode, and the ports for HTTP and HTTPS.
 The httpsOptions object at the top of admin.js configures its HTTPS port.
 You can change these configuration ports, but the admin client's httpsOptions.port must be identical to the server's options.HTTPS port.

 ### SSL Certificates